YanKlInnomme/FoundryVTT-k4lt/README.md

  * Tom LaPorta (https://gitlab.com/fattom23) - Versions 0.7 to 1.2
  * Astarte Horns (https://github.com/astarte-horns) - Versions 1.3 to 1.5
  * Roberto Lorite (https://www.comunidadumbria.com/) - Brazilian translation

+## Version 6.2.0.0
+  * Added guided character creation, with or without archetype: trait selection, attribute distribution, occupation and appearance suggestions, custom input and preview before application
+  * Added Archetypes (25 entries), Occupations (231 entries) and Appearance (555 entries) compendiums, as well as Armor and Special Equipment compendiums
+  * Customizable archetype sheets: description first, state of consciousness, editable choice groups and opening of linked traits by click
+  * Separation of archetype and occupation on the Player Character sheet.
+Occupation and appearance suggestions offered in both creation paths while retaining free input
+  * Management of acquisitions and changes of archetype, prerequisites, advantage pool and attribute increases.
+Refund of progressions while retaining initial choices and points still available
+  * Owners can check experience; a full series triggers a validation request to the GM.
+Improved tracking of progressions and retention of sheet scrolling
+  * Relationships display the portrait of the linked Actor first, otherwise the image of their item.
+Default mystery-man image and correction of item image edit button
+  * Integration of archetype portraits into the system and equipment illustrations

 ## Version 6.1.5.4
  * Added a new macro: